The format of the Year 2 assessment will vary depending upon discipline.

 Students at the end of their second year will produce a report on their work so far in the form of a research paper.
 It is not intended to report on all of the data collected for a PhD thesis but should represent a coherent body of work that can be presented in the style of a paper for publication.

 The report will be assessed by your adviser and another member of staff (usually your first year assessor) and you will receive feedback.
-The report and feedback will form part of the formal assessment of progress for all students.
+The outcome of this assessment will determine progression into Year 3 of your degree programme.

 Physical Sciences (PS)